Namya48/BASIC_CALCULATIONS/README.md

 # BASIC_CALCULATIONS
 GET YOUR BASIC CALCULATIONS DONE IN HERE

-The Java Projects In This File Are To Be Checked And Verified In BlueJ only *
+The Java Projects In This File Are To Be Checked And Verified In BlueJ only (Coding Done Withoiut Importing Scanner Class) *
 *
 *